bluekvirus/Stage.js/implementation/HOWTO.md

 #### Seems complicated...

-To focus, think of your application in terms of *Context*s and *Views*s (pages and areas).
-Like drawing a series of pictures, each page is a *Context* and you lay things out by sketching out regions (areas) first on each page then refine the details.
-Each *Context* can also be made state-aware through the same navigation mechanism that powers *Context* switching in the application container.
+To focus, think of your application in terms *View*s (pages and areas).
+Like drawing a series of pictures, each page is a *View* and you lay things out by sketching out regions (areas) first on each page then gradually refine the regional sub *View* details.
+Each *View* can also be made state-aware through the navigation notifying mechanism that powers the entire application container.

 !!!callout callout-info
 **Remember:** The goal of this framework is to keep you focused on building dynamic views without worrying about linking or organizing them into a manageable whole.
-It is very important that you understand the *region*, *navigation* and *events* concepts.
+It is very important that you understand the *region*, *navigation* and *event* concepts.
 So that you can maximize the efficiency offered by our unique workflow.
 !!!

 ### Why not using...